smazzin/jhausotter/content/_index.md

 ---
 title: "JHausotter Design  - Digital Marketing, Website Design, SEO, eCommerce"
-description: "Located in Roseburg, Oregon, we work with clients of all sizes.
-We do web design, SEO, to increasing your business' online presence, we have digital marketing services and solutions to help you accomplish your goals."
+description: "From web design, SEO, to increasing your business' online presence, we have digital marketing services to help you accomplish your goals.
+Serving Roseburg, OR and beyond."
 ---

 <div class="main">